kluster-ai/docs/get-started/api.md

 - Make direct HTTP requests using curl
 - Use any HTTP client that supports REST APIs

-The OpenAI python library is recommended, which can be installed with `pip install openai`.
+The OpenAI python library (version 1.0.0 or higher) is recommended, which can be installed with `pip install "openai>=1.0.0"`.

 This guide provides copy-and-paste examples for both Python and curl, along with detailed explanations to help you get started quickly.